-Salary during administrative leave will be one-half of the 9-month salary for each semester of fall and/or spring leave and 30 percent of the 9-month salary for summer-semester leave.
+Normally, administrators will have been converted to academic-year salaries before beginning administrative leave.
+In such cases, salary during leave (distributed on a 12-month basis) will be one-half the academic-year salary for each semester and 30 percent of the academic-year salary for a summer.
 Any variation from this policy must be approved in writing by the Provost before the leave begins.